-Was your flight delayed by more than three hours?
+Was your flight delayed by three hours or more?
 Did you miss a connecting flight?
 Was your flight cancelled?
 Were you denied boarding your flight?
 We will ensure that you get the compensation you’re entitled to.

 Your rights as an airline passenger

-When your flight is delayed by more than two hours, the airline is obliged to provide food, drink and, if necessary, hotel accommodation.
+When your flight is delayed two hours or more, the airline is obliged to provide food, drink and, if necessary, hotel accommodation.
 If this is not provided, you can claim the costs back from the airline.

 Right to compensation

 Does your flight fall under European regulations and did you arrive at your final destination with more than three hours’ delay?
-In that case you may be entitled to compensation for loss of time.
-When the reason for the delay was caused by an extraordinary circumstance, you are not entitled to compensation.
+If so, you may be entitled to compensation for loss of time.
+If the the flight delay was due to an extraordinary circumstance, you are not entitled to compensation.
 When ‘extraordinary circumstances’ apply, the airline can show that they were not responsible for the delay.
-Examples as such are extreme weather conditions and acts of terrorism.
+Examples of such circumstances are bad weather conditions and acts of terrorism.

 Amount of compensation

-If your flight falls under Regulation 261/2004 or The Air Passenger Rights and Air Travel Organisers’ Licensing (Amendment) (EU Exit) Regulations 2019, the amount of compensation you are entitled to is based on the distance of the flight.
+If your flight falls under EU Regulation 261/2004 or The Air Passenger Rights and Air Travel Organisers’ Licensing (Amendment) (EU Exit) Regulations 2019, the amount of compensation you are entitled to is based on the distance of the flight.

 Calculate the distance of your flight